o3de/rfcs/.github/ISSUE_TEMPLATE/rfc-suggestion.md

 As a rule of thumb, receiving encouraging feedback from long-standing members of the community is a good indication that the RFC is worth pursuing.

+When using this template, you do not have to fill out every question below.
+The questions are there for guidance.

+# ----- DELETE EVERYTHING FROM THE TOP TO THE SUMMARY LINE BELOW WHEN USING TEMPLATE ----- #

 ### Summary:
 Single paragraph explanation of the suggestion